jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_1_Quiz.md

 - [x] `Status (or exit) code for the inference`

 Feedback: Correct!
 The wait method will return some status code regardless of whether the inference was successful, so always check the code and make sure it is 0 for success.

+#### 16. To have N asynchronous inference requests, where N is greater than 1, you need to: (select all that apply)

+- [ ] Create IENetwork with batch size equal to N
+- [ ] Set the inputs argument of start_async to a list of dictionaries
+- [ ] Set num_requests argument to N when creating IECore object
+- [x] `Set num_requests argument to N in load_network() method of IECore object`

+Feedback: Correct!
+The only thing you need to set to change the number of possible requests is the num_requests argument.
+But you will need to specify the slot when running start_async.